JonKerridge/cluster_cli/Readme.md

 one that defines the data to be processed and the other that defines what happens to the final results of processing.

+The library has been compiled using Groovy 3 and Java 11

-This version of software has only been tested using a local 127.0.0.0 type network.
+This version of software has been tested using a local 127.0.0.0 type network as well as real networks.

 The LocalNode is used to run a single node of the cluster, thus multiple instances of the nodes have to be initialised,